Production cuts on semiconductor shortage dent Nov PV sales | english.lokmat.com

 The sales of passenger vehicles fell to 215,626 units in November as compared to 264,898 units sold during the corresponding month of 2020.
 Even on a sequential basis, November's PV sales were lower than October's level of 2,26,353 units.

-The data furnished by the Society of Indian Automobile Manufacturers (SIAM) does not include sales figures from some key players such as Tata Motors.
 The PV sales data comprises cars, utility vehicles and vans.
+However, the data furnished by the SIAM does not include sales figures from some key players such as Tata Motors.

 In terms of production, a total of 266,552 passenger vehicles were manufactured in November, down from 294,596 units on a YoY basis.